A lot of the content from this guide comes from the course Insta Results, if you’re interested in the full video course, check it out here.

 Allows your users to connect.

-Starts communications and interactions with your post.
+Start communications and interact with your post.

 Place a # in front of a username with no space to make it a hyperlink – that becomes linked to that users’ account.